pangchj/public/README.md

 **To see what the icon set looks like**: See the file https://github.com/pangchj/public/blob/Images/LyX_dark_theme.jpg

-**To use a script file to change the images suitable for a dark theme (In Linux):** Download the files aa_change.sh and aa_subroutine.sh into the same folder.
-Make the scripts executable in Linux with "chmod +x aa_change.sh" and "chmod +x aa_subroutine.sh".
-Then run "sudo aa_change.sh".
+**To use a script file to change the images suitable for a dark theme (In Linux):**
+- Download the files aa_change.sh and aa_subroutine.sh into the same folder.
+- Make the scripts executable in Linux with "chmod +x aa_change.sh aa_subroutine.sh".
+- Read "aa_change.sh" and see that the conditions are satisfied.
+You can also edit variables there before running.
+- Run "sudo aa_change.sh".

-Make sure that you use the "Classic" icon set in LyX, since only this icon set is inverted.
+- Use the "Classic" icon set in LyX.

 **To use the images compressed in the zip file (which I hope works for Windows):** Download the file